rzr/webthing-node/docs/README.md

-Build step can be a bit intensive, because some packages like sqlite3 are only distribuated as source
+Build step can be a bit intensive, because some packages like sqlite3 are only distributed as source

 * TODO: fix sqlite on node10